nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

   (like send an email), and when it needs to run them, in its system instructions

+- n8n recently added a "Data Table" node, which is like Google Sheets, but native

 - The next thing that I have to do for "Nimrod Bot" is to write a PDF with questions and answers, to upload to the OpenAI Platform